 SYI Program Funding: Title V Hispanic Serving Institutions (HSI) Grant

-The purpose of Title V, known as the Developing Hispanic-Serving Institutions Program, is to expand educational opportunities for and improve the academic attainment of Hispanic students.
+The purpose of Title V, known as the Developing Hispanic-Serving Institutions Program,was to expand educational opportunities for and improve the academic attainment of Hispanic students.
 Hispanic-Serving Institutions (HSI) are defined as institutions having at least 25 percent of its full-time enrollment (FTE) identify themselves as Hispanic.
 Title V assists institutions that help large numbers of Hispanic students and low-income individuals complete postsecondary degrees by expanding and enhancing their academic offerings, program quality, and institutional stability (Source: U.S. Department of Education).

 SYI Program Eligibility